 ABOUT VICTORY VILLAGE

-Victory Village is in its tenth year of serving veterans in the Central Sierra Nevada Mountains of California.
-In this time, we have served over 400 veteran families.
+Victory Village is in its eleventh year of serving veterans in the Central Sierra Nevada Mountains of California.
+In this time, we have served over 500 veteran families.

-Their duty is to serve those who have served our great nation.
-They facilitate Veterans Services for our service members, veterans, and families by streamlining access to Veterans Housing, Education, Life Skills and Physical Wellness services.
+Victory Village’s duty is to serve those who have served our great nation.
+We facilitate Veterans Services for our service members, veterans, and families by streamlining access to Veterans Housing, Education, Life Skills and Physical Wellness services.
 In support of our Military and Families, we are bridging the gap from military service to civilian life.

 Victory Village, Inc. (VV) is a 501(c)3 non-profit.
 Find our tax filings on the Office of the California Attorney General’s Website Here.
 Just type Victory Village in the Organization Name box and click search.
-All 990’s and financial audits are available for review at our main office.
+All 990’s and financial audits are available for review at our main office as well as our

-Our first Veteran service center opened in 2012, with our current Victory Village’s Veteran’s Center following shortly after in 2013.
+Victory Village’s services began in a home office in 2011.
+We assisted veterans with navigating VA services as well as connection to local social services.
+Our first Veteran service center opened in 2012, with our veteran’s housing, at Victory Village’s Veteran’s Center, following shortly after in 2013.
 Located in Jackson CA, the facility houses homeless veterans and their families at low or no-cost.
 Victory Village has demonstrated the ability to successfully meet goals and needs of Veterans and their families with our grassroots programs.
 Our programs are supported by a federal grant and fundraisers.